There are currently 20015 cases of COVID-19 identified in the state of Hawai‘i (last updated: December 19, 2020).

 Pre-travel testing for interisland flights

-The mandatory 14-day quarantine remains in effect for all interisland travelers, except for those arriving on the island of O‘ahu.
+A partial inter-county travel quarantine is currently in effect through December 31, 2020 for all interisland travelers, except for those arriving on the island of O‘ahu.

-On October 13th Governor Ige issued the fourteenth supplemental proclamation, which extends the?mandatory 14-day quarantine for all travelers arriving in the state of Hawaii, as well as interisland travelers arriving to?Kauai, Hawaii Island or Maui County (Maui, Molokai, Lanai), through November 30.
+On November 23rd Governor Ige issued the sixteenth supplemental proclamation, which extends the?mandatory 14-day quarantine for all travelers arriving in the state of Hawai‘i, as well as interisland travelers arriving to?Kauai, Hawai‘i Island or Maui County (Maui, Molokai, Lanai), through December 31st.

 Read more details below: